qnap-dev/QNAP-CSI-PlugIn/readme.md

 It's necessary for taking snapshot.
 Run `kubectl apply -k VolumeSnapshot`

+## Check if trident deployment is ready
+   - Run `kubectl get deployment -n trident`
+   - The result has "trident-csi" and "trident-operator"

 # CSI Configuration
 ## Backend.json
 Add backend into orchestrator; it is essential before creating volume.
 Each column is required.